American Airlines Flight 1420: Automatic spoiler and brake systems

 The NTSB conducted extensive testing to determine whether the automatic spoiler and brake systems had been armed by the pilots before landing.

-The plane’s cockpit voice recorder (CVR) was reviewed, and no sounds consistent with the spoiler arming or automatically deploying were recorded by the CVR.
-The NTSB conducted two test flights of American Airlines MD-80 aircraft, which confirmed that manually arming the spoiler created an audible “click” noise—distinguishable from noises made by automatic deployment of the system—that could be clearly heard on CVR playback.
+The plane's cockpit voice recorder (CVR) was reviewed, and no sounds consistent with the spoiler arming or automatically deploying were recorded by the CVR.
+The NTSB conducted two test flights of American Airlines MD-80 aircraft, which confirmed that manually arming the spoiler created an audible "click" noise—distinguishable from noises made by automatic deployment of the system—that could be clearly heard on CVR playback.
 The NTSB also conducted ground tests on similar aircraft, including another American Airlines MD-80, for which the autospoiler system failed to deploy during a runway overrun event in Palm Springs, California, but did not result in destruction of the aircraft.

 After Flight 1420 and the Palm Springs incident, American Airlines revised its checklist so pilots would confirm that the spoilers are armed for autodeployment before landing, confirm spoiler deployment, and deploy spoilers manually if they had failed to automatically deploy.

 Pilot behavior regarding thunderstorms

 The NTSB investigation also focused on pilot behavior in inclement weather, to determine the impact the storms may have had on the pilots' decision-making process while approaching Little Rock National Airport.

 Experts from the Massachusetts Institute of Technology performed a study that recorded the behavior of pilots landing at Dallas/Fort Worth Airport, which aimed to see whether pilots were willing to land in thunderstorms.
 From a total of 1,952 thunderstorm encounters, 1,310 pilots (67%) flew into thunderstorms during landing attempts.
 The study found that pilots exhibited more recklessness if they fell behind schedule, if they were attempting to land at night, and if aircraft in front of them successfully landed in similar weather.
 In a later interview, Greg Feith, the lead NTSB investigator, said he was surprised to learn that pilots exhibited this behavior.
-Feith added that the pilots may have exhibited “get there-itis,” more formally known as “task completion bias” (TCB), as the pilots knew that they were approaching their 14-hour duty limits.
+Feith added that the pilots may have exhibited "get there-itis", more formally known as "task completion bias" (TCB), as the pilots knew that they were approaching their 14-hour duty limits.

 Fatigue

 The NTSB report cited fatigue as a contributing factor.
 The captain had been awake for 16 hours that day; research indicates that after being awake for 13 hours, pilots make considerably more mistakes.
-The time of the crash occurred several hours after both pilots’ usual bedtime.
+The time of the crash occurred several hours after both pilots' usual bedtime.
 The first officer reported feeling tired that night, and a yawn was heard on the CVR.
-The report stated that sleep-deprived individuals are likely to try the same method of problem solving repeatedly without regard to alternatives.
+The report stated that sleep-deprived people are likely to try the same method of problem solving repeatedly without regard to alternatives.

 Cause

-On October 23, 2001, the NTSB issued its determination on the cause of the crash:
+On October 23, 2001, the NTSB issued its determination on the cause of the accident: